 THE EASIEST MAKE-AHEAD CHICKEN

 Ready for your new favorite way to cook this versatile meat?!

 Instant Pot Shredded Chicken

-- Season the chicken generously on both sides as you add it to the pot!
+- Season the chicken generously on both sides and add it to the Instant Pot.

 - Shred chicken and store appropriately.